New Research Reveals How to Overcome Gender Barriers in Leadership and Unlock the Power of Diversity

 Perception of Gender Barriers

 From the start, the study reveals a huge gap between how men and women perceive the issues.
-When asked about opportunities for men and women in the workplace, they were considered equal by 59% of the men respondents compared with only 37% of the women – a 22% gap.
-Only 44% of men surveyed agreed there is a pay gap, compared with 72% of women – a 28% gap.
+When asked about opportunities for men and women in the workplace, they were considered equal by 59% of the men respondents compared with only 37% of the women – a 22 percentage point gap.
+Only 44% of men surveyed agreed there is a pay gap, compared with 72% of women – a 28 percentage point gap.
 These gaps contribute to women’s lack of support, systemic challenges, and a sense of powerlessness.

 For both men and women, it was found that perceptions can change through experiences.
 Interviewees identified 5 experience types that trigger people’s awareness of their assumptions, unconscious bias, and the impact.